jdnorthrup/ripplezone19/README.md

 - recorders have some better persistence
 - playback indexes separate from recorders?
 - more banks?
+- clear out buffers when switching back?

+dorien
+- make it cool

 BUGS:
 - fix the else/rotate ... rotate 0 results in longer lists
-- fix the sequenced players to work better and start at first step
+x - fix the sequenced players to work better and start at first step
 - fix the recorder_jdn abstraction to clear buffers / resize?

 Audio patch network: